Students in Sustainability Club at Wintergreen Gorge Trail

 Advisor: Solveig Santillano

-Services And Honors Clubs
+Services and Honors Clubs

 Alpha Epsilon Delta is the National Health Preprofessional Honor Society dedicated to the encouragement and recognition of excellence in preprofessional health scholarship.
 Our Society welcomes all students engaged in the pursuit of professional development, provides a forum for students with common interests and extends a program of service to benefit the college/university community.
 We are a branch off of the Pre-Health Society and follow suit with events, volunteering and any other opportunity given.